AndrewW-NFC/Bird-Audio-Resources/README.md

 * See [Nocturnal Flight Calls Facebook group](https://www.facebook.com/groups/NocturnalFlightCalls/) below

 # Guides and Communities
+* NFC Discord server: message me for an invite.
+This is a vibrant community during spring and fall migration, and quieter outside those windows, when conversation turns more torward hardware and "what if we tried..." questions.
 * [Peterson Field Guide to Bird Sounds of Eastern North America](https://harpercollins.com/products/peterson-field-guide-to-bird-sounds-of-eastern-north-america-nathan-pieplow).
 Includes an introduction on how to read spectrograms and indexes for looking up species by sound qualities.
 There is an [online version](https://academy.allaboutbirds.org/peterson-field-guide-to-bird-sounds), but it is searchable only by species name, not by sound types or qualities.
 * [Nocturnal Flight Calls of North America](https://nocturnalflightcalls.com/): an online reference guide to nocturnal flight call spectrograms
 * Facebook group ["Nocturnal Flight Calls"](https://www.facebook.com/groups/NocturnalFlightCalls/).
 Includes [a thread](https://www.facebook.com/groups/NocturnalFlightCalls/posts/10165508057595436/) about people's different NFC recording setups.
 The group is set to private, so you must submit a request to join and view content.
-* NFC Discord server: message me for an invite.
-There was interest in January 2025 of moving away from Facebook, so we'll see how much this grows.
 * Reddit community: [r/fieldrecording](https://www.reddit.com/r/fieldrecording/).
 Not specific to bird sound recording but a good resource for recording equipment recommendations and technical advice.
 * ["AudioMoth: a practical guide to the open-source ARU"](https://github.com/rhine3/audiomoth-guide/blob/master/guide.md) (ARU = autonomous recording unit)
 * [Bill Evans' glossary of bird call terms](http://oldbird.org/pubs/fcmb/pages/glossary.htm)